 Vehicle Code 38300 CVC is the California statute that makes it an offense for a driver to disobey any traffic sign, signal, or traffic control device that is lawfully placed by federal, state, or local authorities.
-Some examples of “signs, signals, and devices” are stop signs, speed limits, and do not enter signs.
-Vehicle Code 38280 is the State law that empowers authorities to use signs and signals to warn and guide traffic.
+Some examples of “signs, signals, and devices” are stop signs, speed limits, and “do not enter” signs.
+This section empowers authorities to use signs and signals to warn and guide traffic.

 38300 CVC states that “it is unlawful for the driver of any vehicle to disobey any sign, signal, or traffic control device placed or maintained pursuant to Section 38280.”
 A violation of the law is an infraction that will result in a traffic ticket and a DMV point.

 - driving a motor vehicle through a stop sign or red light.

 - making a right turn at an intersection where a sign is posted that prohibits such a turn.

 - operating an off-highway vehicle on a section of road when done contrary to proper traffic signage.

 A defendant can raise a legal defense to contest a moving violation under this law.
 Common defenses include the defendant showing that: